victorlin2/hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a Postdoctoral Fellow at Stanford University School of Medicine.
-My research interests center around analytical chemistry, especially LC-MS and NMR-based omics studies, including, but not limited to, metabolomics, lipidomics, exposomics, and application in biomedical and environmental research, such as metabolism, cancers and chemicals exposure biomarkers.
+Xiangping Lin, PhD, is a Postdoctoral Fellow at Stanford University School of Medicine.
+He completed his PhD in Chemistry at Sorbonne Paris North University, Paris.
+Dr. Lin’s research focuses on analytical chemistry, specially LC-MS and NMR-based omics studies, including, but not limited to, metabolomics, lipidomics, exposomics, and application in biomedical and environmental research, such as metabolism, cancers, aging and chemicals exposure biomarkers.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.